 - While you’re at it, remember this golden rule of broccoli cooking – steaming is king!
 Steamed broccoli retains the most nutrients, while raw broccoli can cause your cat some digestion issues. 🥦

-Are Vegetables Safe For Cats?
+A Veggie Tale: Are Vegetables Safe for Cats?

-Health Benefits Of Broccoli
+Here’s The Scoop: Health Benefits of Broccoli

-How Much Broccoli Can a Cat Eat?
+A Broccoli Serving: How Much Broccoli Can a Cat Eat?

 How To Serve Broccoli?

 When it comes to serving up this tasty treat, you can get creative.
 Consider chopping it into bite-sized pieces or turning it into a yummy purée.
 If you go the chopping route, remember to remove the stems first – they’re tough for kitties to digest.